trosine/juame-ospuppet/README.md

 ### Puppet Master

 The module lets you configure the `hiera.yaml` with the backends `yaml` and `eyaml`.
 The module creates a private-/public-key pair if `eyaml` is enabled.
+The class has parameters for the standard settings in the configuration file (section `master`).
+It's possible to manage any ini setting with a `custom_settings` hash.

 ### Puppet Server